Emergya/dropdown_menu_user/README.md

 Dropdown menu user
 ==================

-Displays a drop down menu and login block for the user
+Provides a new dropdown user menu and user login block.